 As data is collected, much of it requires varying circumstances.
-This involves emulating test cases and, with human interactive technology, gathering users with varying nationalities, lingual abilities, ages and genders.
+This involves emulating test cases and, with human interactive technology, gathering users with varying nationalities, linguistic abilities, ages and genders.

 What kind of user data should be collected for a speech recognition technology, like a smart home speaker?
 This involves identifying the recording use cases and the subjects of the recording.

-Setting the parameters for this comprehensive dataset requires the use cases to be created before hand.
-You could have specific utterances that you want to collect or you may base the collection on scenarios, which is often called natural language data collection.
-For an utterance based audio data collection of a voice activated home speaker phrases like “Play Elvis’ Top 10 Songs” need to be set up beforehand.
-This ensures that the use cases are collected repetitiously and accurately by each user.
+Setting the parameters for this comprehensive dataset requires the use cases to be created beforehand.
+You could have specific utterances that you want to collect or you may base the collection on scenarios, which is often called “natural language data collection”.
+For an utterance based audio data collection of a voice-activated home speaker phrases like, “Play Elvis’ Top 10 Songs” need to be set up beforehand.
+This ensures that the use cases are collected repetitively and accurately by each user.

 In the case of natural language data collection, you would allow users to determine the output, only giving them an objective in mind.
-The objective could be “Play music, specific songs, genres, albums.”
+The objective could be, “Play music, specific songs, genres, albums”.
 Now data can be collected for the real cases of how different people ask for the same things in different ways.
-User 1 may say, “Play x song.”
-User 2 may say, “I want to listen to x song.”
+User one may say, “Play X song” whereas user two may say, “I want to listen to X song”.
 The home speaker should be ready for a variety of requests.